-- · Class schedule, lecture slides/recordings, assignments, links: MSE 404MAC website - · Announcements, Online discussion forum: CampusWire - Project report deposit: see link on MSE 404MAC website - Quizzes, Reports: PRAIRIELEARN
+- · Class schedule, lecture slides/recordings, assignments, links: MSE 404MIC website - · Announcements, Online discussion forums: CampusWire - · Project report deposit: see links on MSE 404MIC website - · Quizzes, Reports: PRAIRIELEARN

-Course Summary:

-This half semester course will provide hands-on experience with popular macroscopic computational materials science and engineering software through project-based learning in finite element modeling (OOF2) and phase equilibria calculations (ThermoCalc).
-Students will also develop proficiency in data analysis and visualization in MATLAB.
+Course Summary: This half semester course will provide hands-on experience with popular microscopic computational materials science and engineering software through project-based learning in electronic structure calculation (Quantum Espresso) and molecular simulation (LAMMPS).
+Students will also develop proficiency in the command line interface and bash shell scripting, both of which are oftentimes instrumental for using modern supercomputers.
 The course will prioritize the physical principles underlying the software to confer an understanding of their applicability and limitations, and hands-on immersive praxis to give students the confidence and expertise to independently use these tools.
 Aluminum will serve as a pervasive subject of study to expose students to its analysis at different levels of theory in the Computational Materials Science and Engineering (CMSE) paradigm, and illustrate couplings between these different levels of theory and computation in the spirit of ICME (Integrated Computational Materials Engineering).

-Prerequisites: Basic familiarity with MATLAB expected; Linux/bash familiarity useful but not required.
+Prerequisites: Basic familiarity with MATLAB or Python expected; Linux/bash familiarity useful but not required.